Taxes

 Using Sprintax:

-1. Use the license you purchased for this year
+1. Use the license for the correct tax year

-2. Gather all your tax documents before beginning (including W-2's if you worked, 1042-S if you received a fellowship or scholarship, etc.) - see the calendar at the bottom of the page for details of when you will receive these.
+2. Gather all your tax documents before beginning (including W-2's if you worked, 1042-S if you received a fellowship or scholarship, etc.).
 If you file too early and later discover you forgot to include a tax document, you will need to prepare an amended return that is an entirely separate process.
+For information on receiving these forms from Rice, please see https://controller.rice.edu/tax-home.

 3. Follow the instructions provided by Sprintax very carefully, so that you don't miss any steps.